Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 1Create a Project Directory

-Make a new directory for your FuelPHP project and enter it:
+Create a new directory for your FuelPHP project, then navigate into it:

 bashmkdir servbay-fuelphp-app cd servbay-fuelphp-app